-None of the pens in the list below smudged expect for the Pental gel pen.
+None of the pens in the list below smudged except for the Pental gel pen.
 The Tombow brush dual pen also smudged slightly in one spot.
 Testing was more aggressive than normal use.
 You wouldn’t usually rub your hands over something you wrote seconds after you wrote it (unless you are left-handed in which case it might happen often).

 Pens that are waterproof

 To test this, I soaked two balls of cotton wool in water and wet the page twice – once from the top and once from the bottom.
 The Tombow brush dual pen was the least waterproof.
-So was the the Pilot G2 gel pen but it wasn’t included in the top 10 anyway.
+So was the Pilot G2 gel pen but it wasn’t included in the top 10 anyway.
 The Pental gel pen also wasn’t very waterproof and neither was the Stabilio.
 The Pilot Juice up smudged slightly as did the Pilot V5.
-The Mangaka, Sakura Micron, Faber Castel and Tombow were untouched.
+The Mangaka, Sakura Micron, Faber Castel, and Tombow were untouched.

 The 10 Best Bullet Journal Pens

 I tested 22 pens to find the 10 best bullet journal pens and markers.
 I was looking for:

 - Pens that don’t bleed (see above)

 - Pens that don’t ghost or shadow (see above)

 - I wet each sample to see if it is waterproof (spills happen) – this was considered a benefit but not a requirement

 - Pens that produce a consistent line with no gaps